 Argument(s) Shortcut Description appliance а Reboot or power-off the appliance.
 See "sysconf appliance" on the next page. etnetcfg e View or change the configuration file used to determine HSM appliance server settings.
-See "sysconf etnetcfg" on page 50. snmp S Configure the SNMP settings on the appliance.
-See "sysconf snmp" on page 51. time t Set the appliance time and date. timezone timez Display or set the appliance timezone.
-See "sysconf timezone" on page 54.
+See "sysconf etnetcfg" on page 58. snmp S Configure the SNMP settings on the appliance.
+See "sysconf snmp" on page 59. time t Set the appliance time and date.
+See "sysconf time" on page 62. timezone timez Display or set the appliance timezone.
+See "sysconf timezone" on page 63.